downingbots/ALSET/README.md

  - For NN8, drop the cube in the box and press reward.
  - End training run

- When done enough runs, run NN training for the TT_NN and TT_FUNC apps.
+ When done enough runs, train FUNC training for the TT_NN and TT_FUNC apps.
- TT_DQN will automatically train from the TT_FUNC data.
+ TT_DQN will train from the FUNC or APP datasets.
 Gather more data if necessary via the TT_FUNC app in gather_data mode.
-TT_DQN will incremetally train on this data automatically, while the command-line training for TT_NN or TT_FUNC will train the NNs from scratch.
+TT_DQN, FUNC and TT_APP will all train incrementally.

 ## WHAT'S NEXT